-NEW YORK ( TheStreet) -- The following stocks go ex-dividend Thursday, meaning an investor must purchase the shares Wednesday to qualify for the next dividend payment: CBS ( CBS), Cigna ( CI), FedEx ( FDX), Ingersoll-Rand ( IR), Magna International ( MGA), Pepco Holdings ( POM), Silgan Holdings ( SLGN) and Wal-Mart ( WMT).
+Updated to include information about Wal-Mart, and updated stock prices.NEW YORK ( TheStreet) -- The following stocks go ex-dividend Thursday, meaning an investor must purchase the shares Wednesday to qualify for the next dividend payment: CBS ( CBS), Cigna ( CI), FedEx ( FDX), Ingersoll-Rand ( IR), Magna International ( MGA), Pepco Holdings ( POM), Silgan Holdings ( SLGN) and Wal-Mart ( WMT).
 Each of the stocks was rated buy at TheStreet Ratings.

-Magna International The car parts supplier reported last month fourth-quarter earnings of $370 million, or 57 cents a share, up from year-ago earnings of $283 million, or 42 cents.
-"International programming continues to show strength," Wells Fargo analysts wrote in a Feb.
+Magna International The car parts supplier reported last month fourth-quarter earnings of $312 million, or $1.32 a share, up from year-ago earnings of $219 million, or 89 cents.
+"After the 30% rally in the US auto parts sector since the beginning of the year, we reiterate our Hold rating but increase our target price to $44 (from $32)," Societe General analysts wrote in a Feb.
 29 report.
-"Such strength is coming from CBS's ability to sell to more markets, as well as increasing competition in these markets (via distribution).
-There are a variety of long-term output deals, which helps against potential economic issues."
-Forward Annual Dividend Yield: 2.3% Rated "B (Buy)" by TheStreet Ratings: The company's fourth-quarter gross profit margin increased from the previous year.
-CBS has weak liquidity.
-Its Quick Ratio is 1.00, which demonstrates a lack of ability to meet its short-term cash needs.
-In the fourth quarter, stockholders' net worth was basically the same as the prior year.
-TheStreet Ratings' price target is $39.83.
-The stock is trading midday Wednesday at $29.71 and has risen 37.59% year to date.
+The analysts added, "Profitability of the group's European operations is a key company-specific swing factor."
+Forward Annual Dividend Yield: 2.3% Rated "B (Buy)" by TheStreet Ratings: The company's fourth-quarter gross profit margin was about the same as it was last year.
+Magna International has average liquidity.
+Its Quick Ratio is 1.00, which shows the company can technically meet its short-term cash needs.
+In the fourth quarter, stockholders' net worth increased 1.45% from the prior year.
+TheStreet Ratings' price target is $56.44.
+The stock is trading at $45.83 midday Wednesday and has risen 37.59% year to date.